ultimatemember/docs-v3/src/um-extended/article/1668-yoast-seo-meta-tags.md

 Overview
 --------

- Yoast SEO plugin adds Open Graph meta tags to the user profile for the Social Media site's web crawler.
-To install the plugin, you can read the guide  [here.](/docs-v3/um-extended/article/1889-installation)
+ The Yoast SEO plugin is handy as it includes Open Graph meta tags in user profiles.
+This feature is designed for social media site web crawlers, ensuring that shared content looks good and follows SEO best practices.
+It's a straightforward addition that helps improve how user profiles appear on various social media platforms.

 ###  The example generated meta tags in the wp\_head: